rackerlabs/technical-blog/_posts/2015-08-24-data-science-baltimore.md

 ## Python and Pandas

 Python is a widely popular language for data science.
 [Pandas](http://pandas.pydata.org) is the "Python Data Analysis Library" and facilitates working with datasets.
 Pandas is especially good at columnar style data and provides a host of simple methods to help visualize and organize data.
-In this case we will be grouping and sorting data using Pandas.
+In this case, we will be grouping and sorting data using Pandas.

-The first step is some housekeeping and loading of libraries we will be using:
+The first step is to do some housekeeping and loading of libraries we will be using:

 ```python